teiniker/teiniker-lectures-secureservices/api-security-basics/api-authentication/SpringBoot-ArticleService-TLS/README.md

 ## Setup TLS

-In order to configure a TLS connector, we hae to create a server-side certificate and configure the application.properties file.
+In order to configure a TLS connector, we have to create a server-side certificate and configure the application.properties file.

 ```